kyma-project/community/sig-and-wg/wg-knative/kyma-eventing-use-case.md

 These Events can then be transferred to Kyma through the Application Gateway.

-Application developers can build serverless applications (lambdas and microservices) in Kyma to act on these events thus extending the existing application.
+Application developers can build serverless applications (lambdas and microservices) in Kyma to act on these Events.
+This way they extend the existing applications.

 ![](assets/extend-application.png)